Cockney Rebel frontman Steve Harley dies age 73

 “And thankfully the cursed intruder is not affecting the voice.
 I sing and play most evenings.”

+TV presenter Lorraine Kelly also said she “loved his music” and recalled watching the band as a teenager as she paid tribute.

+Paul Henderson, former editor of the Sunday Mirror who worked with Harley in the East London Advertiser newsroom in the 1970s, described him as a “great musician” and a “deep-thinking, compassionate man who wanted the best for his family and friends”.

-Harley was born in Deptford, south London in 1951, and due to a childhood illness, he spent almost four years in hospital between his childhood to his teenage days.
+Harley was born in Deptford, south London, in 1951 and due to a childhood illness, he spent almost four years in hospital.

 He first worked as a trainee accountant and then a journalist for a number of regional publications.

-The singer turned his hand to music by performed in London folk clubs in the early 1970s and later formed Cockney Rebel.
+The singer turned his hand to music by performing in London folk clubs in the early 1970s and later formed Cockney Rebel.